George M. Steinbrenner Field: Background and stadium history

+Tampa Bay Rays

+After Hurricane Milton caused extensive damage to Tropicana Field, the regular stadium of the Tampa Bay Rays in nearby St. Petersburg, Florida, in October 2024, the Rays announced they would play their 2025 season at Steinbrenner Field.
+With a seating capacity of 11,026 people, Steinbrenner Field is the smallest ballpark in MLB.

+Kameron Misner hit a walk-off home run on March 28, 2025 during the Rays' season opener, becoming the first player to homer in a major league game at the stadium.
+The Rays won their first game at the stadium 3–2 in front of 10,046 fans.
+The final Rays' game at the stadium was on September 21, 2025 where they won against the Boston Red Sox 7–3 in front of 10,046 fans.
+Repairs at Tropicana Field will be completed in time for the Rays to return for opening day of the 2026 MLB season on April 6, 2026.

 Design

-The dimensions of the field precisely mimic that of both the old Yankee Stadium and the new Yankee Stadium, and the scalloped grandstand facade (the frieze) is also meant to invoke the old ballpark in the Bronx.
+The dimensions of the field precisely mimic that of both the old Yankee Stadium and the new Yankee Stadium, and the scalloped grandstand facade (the frieze) is also meant to evoke the old ballpark in the Bronx.
 When built, it was the first spring training stadium to include luxury suites.
 Outside of the stadium are plaques commemorating Yankees whose numbers have been retired.

-Other tenant and events
+Other tenants and events

 In 2008, Barack Obama held a campaign rally at the ballpark with members of the Tampa Bay Rays, including David Price, who introduced him to the crowd.

-In 2010, the ballpark was the home pitch for FC Tampa Bay of the USSF Division 2 Professional League.
-The club moved across Tampa Bay to Al Lang Field in St. Petersburg for the 2011 season.
+In 2010, the ballpark was the home pitch for then-called FC Tampa Bay, now the Tampa Bay Rowdies, of the USSF Division 2 Professional League.
+The club moved across Tampa Bay to Al Lang Field in St. Petersburg for the 2011 season, and has stayed there since.

 On August 9, 2014, the venue hosted the "Carnivores Tour" featuring Linkin Park and Thirty Seconds to Mars along with AFI.